 What You Need To Make a Blue Motorcycle

-As far as equipment goes, you’ll only need a cocktail shaker and a glass of your choice.
-However, a tall bar glass usually works best (more on this in a moment).
-The former will allow you to measure all spirits included in this recipe as precisely as possible, while the latter will help you put the perfect Blue Motorcycle serving size, which usually consists of 300-400 ml (10-13.5 oz).
+Regarding equipment, you’ll only need a cocktail shaker and a glass of your choice.
+However, a tall bar glass usually works best (more on this now).
+The former will allow you to measure all spirits in this recipe as precisely as possible.
+At the same time, the latter will help you put the perfect Blue Motorcycle serving size, which usually consists of 300-400 ml (10-13.5 oz).

 Also, you can always add a stainless steel straw to the glass.
 I strongly suggest you don’t skip this step, as adding a straw makes it easier for a tipsy bunch to drink without making a mess all over the party floor.
 Plus, it allows your guests to pace themselves while sipping such a potent beverage.